SpyzzVVarun/DA421-A1/README.md

 For adult dataset, we use the protected attribute as race.
 For census-income dataset, we use the protected attribute as race in one experiment and in another experiment use marital status.

 We implement the `DiscoveryN` algorithm on the Adult dataset with race as the protected attributes (non-whites) to obtain the `t-labelled` dataset.
-Then we use a DecisionTree classifier for 'disc' label and analyze performance metrics such as accuracy, precision, recall, F1-score on the test set (70:30 split)
+Then we use a DecisionTree classifier for 'disc' label and analyze performance metrics such as accuracy, precision, recall, F1-score on the test set (80:20 split on the protected group set).
+Similar experiments were done on the census-income dataset using race and marital-status attributes.

-On the original and `t-corrected` data which is obtained via the `PreventionN` algorithm, we implement Decision Tree, Naive Bayes and Logistic regression classifiers and report accuracy obtained, t = 0.10 discrimination and the Classifier discrimination of the classifier predictions.
+On the original and `t-corrected` (t = 0.1) data which is obtained via the `PreventionN` algorithm, we implement Decision Tree, Naive Bayes and Logistic regression classifiers and report accuracy obtained, t = 0.10 discrimination and the Classifier discrimination of the classifier predictions.
+We also report the accuracy and Classifier discrimination for 0.05-corrected data.
+For this we use the initial train test splits (66.66 : 33.33 splits)

 ## Results